Ceterai/Ceterai.github.io/MyEnternia/Wiki/YavaCuisineBook/README.md

 - You've found an alta ebook - a collimator electronic reader usually used as a reusable substitute for books.
 Often crafted in alta datacenters.

+### Contents

+[Yava cuisine](https://ceterai.github.io/MyEnternia/Wiki/Tags/YavaCuisine) is not as common among altas, used to crystals and pulps, compared to other cuisines.

+As the name suggests, this is a herb-based cuisine filled with various vitamins and natural textures.

 ## Usage

 ### Crafting